 Reduced operational costs

-In a centralized environment, “staff are freed up to focus on patient care and communication instead of things like billing and insurance, and the quality of interactions with patients is much higher…” Jon Morgan, CIO of STX Healthcare Management Services
+In a centralized dental office environment, “staff are freed up to focus on patient care and communication instead of things like billing and insurance, and the quality of interactions with patients is much higher…” Jon Morgan, CIO of STX Healthcare Management Services

 You’ve got your intra-oral cameras, x-ray machines, patient reminders, credit-card processing, accounting software, and servers that store the info you need.
-But often, especially if you have multiple locations, these are separate and don’t communicate with one another, leaving you to piece together what you need from a variety of sources and locations.
+But often, especially if you have multiple dental office locations, these are separate and don’t communicate with one another, leaving you to piece together what you need from a variety of sources and locations.

 Wouldn’t it be great if they could all be accessed anytime and anywhere?
 No more need to schlep across town to get a patient’s images.
 No more calling the second office to check on available chair time.

-Dental offices should prioritize efficient technological investments to help enhance the overall customer experience and add value to their practices…[Doing so] will result in performing dental procedures with greater precision, comfort, and efficiency than ever before, says Dan Croft, head of Healthcare Practice Solutions Group at TD Bank.
+Growing dental offices should prioritize efficient technological investments to help enhance the overall customer experience and add value to their practices…[Doing so] will result in performing dental procedures with greater precision, comfort, and efficiency than ever before, says Dan Croft, head of Healthcare Practice Solutions Group at TD Bank.

-The Complete Cloud™ is a platform specifically designed for dental practices and the various software they use every day.
+The Complete Cloud™ is a platform specifically designed for growing dental practices and the various software they use every day.

 With it, you put all that software into a private, secure Cloud but still work on your regular desktops — and now also mobile devices — from anywhere.